 Let’s go through this one step at a time.

 Step 1.
 Ensuring that the basal dose of insulin is accurate.
 This will differ depending on whether you are using a pump or injections.
-Mixed insulin ( Mixtard and all those types often with a number in the name) will not suit a low carb lifestyle.
-If you are on mixed insulin, make a call to your specialist and explain your needs.
+Mixed insulin ( Mixtard and all those types, often with a number in the name) will not suit a low-carbohydrate lifestyle.
+If you are on mixed insulin, call your specialist and explain your needs.
 There might be a good reason why they are recommending this specific formula.

 Those on a pump or basal-bolus regimens will need to assess their basal insulin requirements.
 The principle is to measure glucose during a fasted state.
 Then you will be sure that your basal insulin is just covering the glucagon and not any food.

 The best and safest time to start is on waking.
-Miss your breakfast and measure the blood sugar.
+Miss your breakfast and measure your blood sugar.
 Ideally hourly.
 Keep your pump at its usual basal rate.
 Or inject your basal through a pen as usual.
-A lot of people with Type 1 need to inject basal insulin twice a day.
+Many people with Type 1 need to inject basal insulin twice a day.
 Start with what you are used to and refine later.

 The dose of basal insulin that most people are taking is probably close to the optimum, as it will have been perfected over months or years by trial and error.
 The optimal basal dose should be calculated independently of food.
-So, you can see quite clearly that by injecting your regular dose of basal insulin and then not eating for a while, your blood glucose levels will tell you if your dose of basal is right.
+So, you can see quite clearly that by injecting your regular dose of basal insulin and then not eating for a while, your blood glucose levels will tell you if your basal dose is right.
 The test can only be done when you are fasting.
 Skipping breakfast is usually the most comfortable option.
 Test your blood glucose as often as you can during this period.
-Ideally, you should test with a continuous glucose meter or a flash meter, but in the absence of this hourly testing with a finger-prick capillary glucose meter will do the same job.
+Ideally, you should test with a continuous glucose meter or a flash meter (CGM), but in the absence of this, hourly testing with a finger-prick capillary glucose meter will do the same job.
 CGM are now available to all people with Type 1 diabetes, so call your specialist and get one if you can.
 They are not difficult to apply or to use and work with a mobile phone.

 What you are looking for is blood glucose that is stable at around 4-6mmol/l.
 A rise or fall in your glucose levels throughout the basal testing will indicate if you are taking too much basal, in which case the glucose will trend downwards towards the hypo end.
 It might be that you will need to take glucose if you have a hypo.
 Then you can abandon the testing at this time and redo it again another day.

 When you can get a full profile, it is time to analyse it.
 If your blood glucose is rising, it means that you have an insufficient dose of basal insulin.
-Next time you do the test, you might need to increase by a unit or two at a time until you get it right.
+Next time you do the test, you might need to increase it by a unit or two at a time until you get it right.
 If your blood glucose is reducing, it means that the basal dose is too high.
 If there is a flat trace, the dose is perfect.
-If you need to adjust the dose of basal insulin, estimate the required correction and repeat the fast.
+If you need to adjust the basal insulin dose, estimate the required correction and repeat the fast.

-You will then be able to have confidence that your basal insulin dose is accurate.
-It might need a revision at a later date, but you can be confident for now that you have your basal set up.
+You will then be confident that your basal insulin dose is accurate.
+It might need a revision later, but you can be confident for now that you have your basal set up.
 One thing to remember is that some people can get a spike in blood glucose in the early hours or after waking.
 This is typically due to various hormones working against the insulin.
 Usually, Growth Hormone, Adrenaline, and Cortisol can cause this.
-Growth Hormone is a hormone that pulses throughout the night, and it prevents insulin from working.
+Growth Hormone is a hormone that has a pulse action throughout the night and prevents insulin from working.
 So the blood glucose can be raised on waking.
-This is called the Dawn Phenomenon.
-It is more common in younger people, especially during growth phases, hence the name!
+This is called the Dawn Phenomenon or Dawn Effect It is more common in younger people, especially during growth phases, hence the name!
 Adrenaline and cortisol are stress hormones that can raise blood glucose.
 You might have found that on getting up in the morning that your glucose rises even before you have had any food or drink.
 That is likely to be caused by stress hormones.
 With experience, you should be able to work all of this out.
 Stress and Dawn Phenomenon is best managed by a tiny dose of a unit or two of rapid-acting insulin.
 The basal dose is too slow to act in these cases.

 Once you have your basal set up correctly, steps 2 and 3 are easy.

 The final steps of counting carbs and calculating insulin are far more manageable when you don’t have to worry about the carbs in the meal.
 Small amounts of carbs mean small amounts of insulin, which in turn means more safety.
-Because of your very low carb diet, your total daily insulin requirements will reduce.
-It will be mostly the rapid-acting insulin that is reduced because of the reduction in carbs.
+Because of your very low-carbohydrate diet, your total daily insulin requirements will reduce.
+It will be mostly the rapid-acting insulin that is reduced because of the reduction in carbohydrates.

 There is no exact figure for insulin reduction, but as a general observation, most people will halve their daily insulin requirements.
 You may want to try reducing your carbohydrate intake one meal at a time, say breakfast for one week.
 Then add the evening meal or lunch.
 Or equally, you may want to go all-out and start eating less than 30 grams of carbohydrates from day one.
 It doesn’t matter as long as you continue to learn from your meals.
 With a pump, the principles are the same.
 Bolus your rapid-acting insulin to cover your carbohydrates.

-When you have become well-practiced in managing carbohydrates with a very low carb diet, you should find that you will have good control of your diabetes, often for the first time in your life.
+When you have become well-practised in managing carbohydrates with a very low-carbohydrate diet, you should find that you will have good control of your diabetes, often for the first time in your life.
 And once the ‘noise’ of carbs has been quietened, the more subtle effects of diet on diabetes will become apparent.
 Look for this in the module on protein.